westandskif/rate-mirrors/README.md

 	  && ua-drop-caches \
 	  && yay -Syyu --noconfirm'
 ```

+Few notes:
+- `ua-` prefix means "user alias"
+- `paccache` from `pacman-contrib` package
+- `yay` is an AUR helper
+- `sudo true` forces password prompt in the very beginning

 To persist aliases, add them to `~/.zshrc` or `~/.bashrc` (based on the shell you use)

 Once done, just launch a new terminal and run: